FB

 Photos of the Harbor Freight Trailer Re-Think

 More photos that came with the story are here.
 (These are cropped and sized from the originals to fit the web size and to minimize page load time.)
 To compare, you might look up the Harbor Freight trailer, Haul Master folding trailer, and see the photos.
 Don’t laugh too hard at the descriptions of “Heavy Duty” and “Super Duty”.
-They’re good for what they do, but they are in no way “Heavy Duty”.
-That said, it’s a great substitute as a small trailer instead of a truck.
-Enjoy.
+They are good for what they do, but they are in no way “Heavy Duty” to most trailer standards.
+That said, it is a great substitute as a small trailer instead of a truck.
+In that case, we love it.
+Enjoy these photos.

 Harbor Freight Trailer Improvement